clulab/scala-transformers/tokenizer/README.md

 For instructions on adding more, see the [encoder README](../encoder/README.md).

+When a named tokenizer is requested in the Scala code, the computer searches in three places for a serialized version of it, in order:

+1. In a file on the local hard drive.
+This option can be used for unpublished tokenizers, perhaps for testing or privacy reasons.
+In this case the tokenizer name should really be a file name.
+It would normally end with `tozenizer.json` and not be just a directory name.  `../my_fancy_tokenizer/tokenizer.json` is an example.
+2. In a Java resource accessible on the classpath.
+The resource name will be generated from the tokenizer name based on this template: `/org/clulab/scala_transformers/tokenizer/<tokenizer_name>/tokenizer.json`.
+3. At the [Hugging Face website](https://huggingface.co/).
+Hugging Face code in the library and at the site will convert the tokenizer name to a URL looking something like this: `https://huggingface.co/<tokenizer_name>/blob/main/tokenizer.json`.
+If the tokenizer is found once, it will be cached to your local hard drive and used on subsequent requests that aren't satisfied by the two options above.

 ## Rust

 To rebuild the libraries which provide the JNI interface to Hugging Face tokenizers, install `Rust` and then run `cargo build` in the [rust subdirectory](./src/main/rust).
 Copy the resulting library (i.e., .so, .dll, or .dylib file) from the `target` directory to the [resources directory](./src/main/resources).
 For a release, use `cargo build --release`.
 The Macintosh library files will need to be renamed to distinguish between microprocessors, and the `.dylib` extension should be changed to `.jnilib`.